zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 This is English as a Second Language Podcast episode 624.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for Educa tional Development in beautiful Los Angeles, California.

 Our website is eslpod.com.
-Go there to download a Lear ning Guide for this episode.
+Go there to download a Learning Guide for this episode.
 You can download the Learning Guides you bec ome a member of ESL Podcast.
 Not only will you get the Learning Guide, but  also the satisfaction of knowing that you are helping support this podcast.

 This episode is called “Advantages (which are things that help you in some situation) and Disadvantages (things that hurt you) in Li fe.”
 Let’s get started.